Puncher1/LLarry/README.md

 ## About LLarry
-LLarry is a Discord bot written in Python and discord.py
+LLarry is a Clash of Clans bot for Discord written in Python and discord.py

 Still in progress...